• E-Commerce

 Serpstat shows you how many of these special blocks are featured in each SERP and what the special blocks are.
 This is a useful tool for figuring out how many clicks each result gets in the SERPs.

-When Google provides a lot of info for users without the users having to click, it means that each search results gets less clicks.
-So if you see a target keyword with featured snippets, product boxes, “People Also Ask” boxes, and image carousels, then you can bet than even #1 doesn't get a lot of clicks.
+When Google provides a lot of info for users without the users having to click, it means that each search results gets fewer clicks.
+So if you see a target keyword with featured snippets, product boxes, "People Also Ask" boxes, and image carousels, then you can bet than even #1 doesn't get a lot of clicks.

 You can find this information in Serpstat by hovering over the 3 dots to the right of each keyword.